COVID-19 NOTICE

 What is Direct Mail Data Security in Direct Marketing?

 Data security in direct marketing refers to the measures and practices put in place to protect the personal information and data of individuals collected and used for marketing purposes.
 It safeguards sensitive customer data from unauthorized access, use, disclosure, alteration, or destruction.
-The primary goal of data security in direct marketing is to ensure the confidentiality, integrity, and availability of customer information while complying with relevant privacy regulations and maintaining trust with customers.
+The primary goal of data security in direct marketing is to ensure the confidentiality, integrity, and availability of customer information while complying with relevant direct mail privacy regulations and maintaining trust with customers.

 a.
 Unauthorized access